stackforge/libra/doc/api/api.rst

 The following features are not supported.

-1. Node 'weight' values are not supported.

-2. IPV6 address types are not supported.
+1. IPV6 address types are not supported.

-3. HTTPS protocol for load balancers are not supported.
+2. HTTPS protocol for load balancers are not supported.
 It is not advertised in /protocols request.
+Instead TCP will be used for port 443 and the HTTPS connections will be passed through the load balancer with no termination at the load balancer.

-4. The ability to list deleted load balancers is not supported.
+3. The ability to list deleted load balancers is yet not supported.